rust-lang/rfcs/text/0000-target-tier-policy.md

   a memory safety property, the code generation for the target should support that feature.
-If this requirement does not hold, the target must clearly and prominently document any such limitations as part of the target's entry in the target tier list, and ideally also via a via a failing test in the testsuite.
+If this requirement does not hold, the target must clearly and prominently document any such limitations as part of the target's entry in the target tier list, and ideally also via a failing test in the testsuite.
 The Rust compiler team must be satisfied with the balance between these limitations and the difficulty of implementing the necessary features.
   - If the Rust compiler introduces new safety properties (such as via new